cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Skill Selection

 Choose the skills that fit your character's background, role, and the needs of your crew.
 Do you require a diplomat, a scout, or perhaps a jack-of-all-trades?
 Talk with your fellow group about this and ensure that everything fits well.
 Always remember you are a curated team, put together by your corp as a functioning unit.
 The chosen archetype dictates the initial skills.

 You get to distribute additional 5 Progression Points in Expertise Area Levels.
 The cost for advancing an Expertise Area Level is discussed further below under "Expertise Area Level cost".

-During Character Creation, skills can't be risen higher than their Mastery gate.
+During Character Creation, Expertise Areas can't be risen higher than their Mastery gate.
 Even if an Archetype has a higher Expertise Area value.
 In that case, the value offered from the Archetype is capped.

-#### Skill Packs for Archtypes
+#### Expertise Area Packs for Archtypes

 ##### Intelligence Analyst